 You are now ready to seed the brine shrimp hatchery with the first batch of cysts that will start hatching in the next 24-36 hours.

-If you don't want to make your own, there are a few brine shrimp hatcheries at Amazon.com, but none look like ideal solutions.
+If you don't want to make your own, there are a few brine shrimp hatcheries available from www.amazon.com, but none look like ideal solutions.
 They either utilize a drink bottle as I have done or appear overly complicated.